dhobi/datatables.colResize/readme.md

 **This branch is compatible with DataTables 2.x only.
-For the current version use [this branch](https://github.com/dhobi/datatables.colResize/tree/v1).**
+For the v1 version use [this branch](https://github.com/dhobi/datatables.colResize/tree/v1).**

 # jQuery dataTables ColResize